 In addition, swimming well will also help you to have more control and safety underwater.
 Therefore, divers always have to hone this skill.

 At the same time, divers should bring a dive computer as it will be very useful to keep track of the stats to help you quickly detect and handle the situation.
-You can learn more about different types of dive computers here:

 What Happens if You Panic While Scuba Diving?